nhoening/gritttt-rss/README.md

 ## Installation

-Note that drive-by-sharing and the import feature both require a dedicated extra feed, which you can create by executing the SQL in create-gritttt-feed.sql oni your ttrss database.

 Here we give an overview which directories contain what and a one-sentence summary of what you need to do.
 Please find detailled installation instructions in the subdirectories' README: